COMBINE-lab/simpleaf/docs/source/workflow-utility-library.rst

 **Output**: If all simpleaf arguments are valid, the original object will be returned.
 Otherwise, an error will be raised.

 This function traverses the given object to find simpleaf command records.
-If the records contain invalid fields that neither represents an argument of the simpleaf program nor an identity field, an error will be raised.
+If the records contain invalid fields that are neither a simpleaf flag field nor an identity field, an error will be raised.
 If no simpleaf command record contains invalid fields, the original object will be returned.
 However, we do not recommend validating simpleaf commands in any template because when parsing the resulting workflow manifest, simpleaf itself will validate all simpleaf commands and return clear error messages if encountering invalid command records.

 get_recommended_args(o)
 """"""""""""""""""""""""""""""""""""""""""""""